leonardehrenfried/blog/_posts/2013-08-19-testing-javascript-uis.md

 On traditional web apps it worked mostly like this:

-- The server spits out HTML which is the baseline and users should be able to use the app/website even whith JS disabled
+- The server spits out HTML which is the baseline and users should be able to use the app/website even with JS disabled
 - Javascript then takes the exitisting HTML and applies some transformation on it, rendering it more interactive.

-This meant that the widgets the frontend developers built were really hard to test, due to the fact that HTML were JS was largely separated.
+This meant that the widgets the frontend developers built were really hard to test, due to the fact that HTML and JS were largely separated.
 The widget expected a certain kind of HTML to operate on and if this structure wasn't there, mostly the JS widget would just not work.

-Activating one of these widgets often work something like this
+Activating one of these widgets would often work something like this

 ```javascript
 $(".my-widget").datepicker("activate");